In this article on Bootstrapping in Angular, let us find out how Angular works internally and bootstraps our app. We use ng new

 There are no javascript files in the index.html

 .
-Neither you can see a stylesheet file.
+Neither there is a stylesheet file.
 The body of the files has the following HTML tag.

 1 2 3 | <app-root></app-root> |